Baloch, Western in Iran

 What Are Their Lives Like?

-The Baloch have been isolated for many years due to Iran's harsh climate, the difficulty of communicating, and their former reputation as bandits.
-The governments of Iran, Afghanistan, and Pakistan have built roads and developing agriculture programs.
-However, the Baloch have remained largely unaffected by these developmental changes.
+The Western Baloch have been isolated for many years due to Iran's harsh climate, the difficulty of communicating, and their former reputation as bandits.
+The governments of Iran, Afghanistan and Pakistan have built roads and developing agriculture programs.
+However, the Western Baloch have remained largely unaffected by these developmental changes.
+Perhaps for this reason and others, there is an active effort of Baloch rebels who stand against the Iranian government.

 Baloch societies are patriarchal, or male dominated.
 They are organized into kin-based clans and territorially defined tribes.
 Male elders are the heads of these tribal units.
 Within the family, the entire household is responsible for tending the family's herd.
 Women work in groups, threshing and separating the harvest, while plowing and planting are done by the men.
 Traditionally, land is not privately owned but belongs to the whole tribe.

-Balochmayar is the honor code by which the Balochs live.
+Balochmayar is the honor code by which the Western Baloch live.
 These principles include extending hospitality and mercy, dealing with each other honestly and offering refuge to strangers.
 They are preserved through both songs and poetry.
 Children learn proper behavior by watching their elders and are taunted whenever they misbehave.

 What Are Their Beliefs?

-Prior to the coming of Islam, the Baloch were probably Zoroastrians.
+Prior to the coming of Islam, the Western Baloch were probably Zoroastrians.
 Today, they are Sunni Muslims.
-All forms of secular authority are separated from the spiritual authority held by religious leaders.
+They differ with the Iranian government which is Shia Muslim.

 What Are Their Needs?